sqlitecloud/docs/src/pages/docs/commands/list-users.md

 ## Description

-The LIST USERS command is used to retrieve a list of all users created in the server.
-The WITH ROLES argument adds also a column with a list of roles associated to each username.
+The LIST USERS command retrieves a list of all users created on the server.
+The WITH ROLES argument also adds a column with a list of roles associated with each username.
 To restrict the list to all the users that get access to a specific database and/or table you can use the DATABASE and/or TABLE arguments.

 ## Return